ARMmbed/mbed-os/features/cellular/README.md

 You need the following applications: `cpputest`, `gcov` and `lcov` (genhtml) for running the tests.

-After you have run the `run_tests` script, you can find test results under `UNITTESTS/results` folder and line and function coverages under the `UNITTESTS/coverages` folder.
+After you run the `run_tests` script, you can find test results in `UNITTESTS/results`, and line and function coverages in `UNITTESTS/coverages`.